Here's a couple I haven't done in quite a while....I mean quite a while.

 I also think the main thing I get at Mama's, the Garlic Chicken Wrap was still under six bucks....it's now $6.39, which in the current scheme of things is not out of line.

 And though I find the wrap a little too thick and "bready" nowadays, when you get one that came fresh off the "sajj" hot with crisp bits, it's still quite good.
 I'm finding the chicken, premade, wrapped in foil, and kept in a warming drawer a bit dry and somewhat scarcer too.
-Still, I love the garlic paste and for some reason the tangy hot sauce, which seems more Mexican than anything else.
+Still, I love the garlic paste and for some reason the tangy hot sauce, which seems like Louisiana style hot sauce than anything else.
 The woman who puts these together has been there for it seems like forever and has always been nice to me.

 In the end Mama's is still "good grub" to me.
 Plus, luck was my side on this day; I scored parking close by......